 22 key differences between Google Analytics 4 and Universal Analytics

 Google Analytics 4 is the fourth release of Analytics, tentatively titled Google Analytics App + Web.
-What’s new in the last update and how it differs from the version of 2013 we are used to, further in the review.
+What’s new in the last update and how it differs from the 2013 version that we’re used to.
+Read on to learn how.

-While metrics such as page views and sessions played a key role in Universal Analytics, in 2020, actions were taken by users also came out on top.
+While metrics such as page views and sessions played a key role in Universal Analytics, in 2020, actions were taken by users also came out on top as a key target.

-The new data model assigns any interaction to the category of events, each of which can consist of a maximum of 25 custom indicators (metrics).
+The new data model assigns any interaction to the events category, each of which might consist of a maximum of 25 custom indicators (metrics).
 These custom metrics can be made available for future reports.

-2. Consolidated data streams instead of separate for sites and applications
+2. Consolidated data streams instead of separate ones for sites and applications

-In Google Analytics settings 4 the option of multiple data streams for applications is available.
+In the settings for Google Analytics 4, an option for multiple data streams for applications is available.
 Here you can add data streams for the Apps and Apps and Web options.
 A default view is automatically generated for the Web resource instead of data streams.

 3. New analytics code format